 People who experience hardship cope better with the support of family and friends.
 A common reaction when people experience difficulty is to keep quiet.
-They may avoid family and friends, withdraw from community activities, and otherwise isolate themselves from sources of support.
-Any problem seems worse when you face it alone.
+They may avoid family and friends, withdraw from their communities’ activities, and otherwise isolate themselves from sources of support.
+It’s important to remember that any problem will seem worse when you face it alone.

-Isolating yourself from family and friends is one extreme to avoid.
-The other extreme to avoid is relying too heavily upon your support network.
+Avoid isolating yourself from, or relying too heavily upon, your support network.
 You are ultimately responsible for solving your own problems.
-The people in your support network will not mind helping you if they are able, especially if they know you are doing all you can do to get back on your feet.
-Make sure you let them know how much you appreciate the help.
+If they are able, the people in your support network may not mind helping you, especially when they know you are doing all you can do to get back on your feet.
+Let them know how much you appreciate the support.

 More Helping Hands

-The Salvation Army is another excellent resource.
-To find a location that serves your community, visit www.salvationarmyusa.org/.
-As with many organizations, Salvation Army programs may vary from site to site.
+The Salvation Army also provides assistance in times of need.
+To find a location that serves your community, visit http://www.salvationarmyusa.org/ or call 1-800-SAL-ARMY.
+As with many organizations, Salvation Army programs vary from site to site.
 Services range from medical and dental assistance to sending children to summer camp or supplying gasoline, food, and clothing.
 Service units provide individual and emergency service according to general policies and the decisions of local committees.

 Most faith-based organizations (churches, temples, mosques, and synagogues) help families in need.
 Some offer small amounts of cash, particularly if your circumstances are dire.
 Some have food pantries that can provide emergency food supplies.
 Some offer free or low-cost meals, especially around holidays.
-Others have youth groups that may do community service projects to collect canned goods or help in other ways.
+Others have youth groups that may do community service projects to collect canned goods, do yard work, or help in other ways.
 Most communities have ministerial or pastor associations that can provide information about how to access local programs.

-The two most important resources in your community are the offices of the Department of Labor (DOL) and the Department of Family and Children Services (DFCS).
-These agencies help people who fall on hard times to get back on their feet.
+Perhaps the two most important resources in your community are the Department of Labor (DOL) and the Department of Family and Children Services (DFCS).
+These agencies help people get back on their feet.
 There is no shame in asking for help, especially when the health and welfare of your family is at stake.
 Everyone needs a little help now and then.

-Visit the DOL office to see about unemployment compensation, listings of jobs that are available in the area, and information about training and educational opportunities to help you get a better job.
+Visit the DOL office to see about unemployment compensation, available jobs in the area, and information about training and educational opportunities to help you get a better job.
 If your last employer contributed to the Unemployment Compensation Program on your behalf, you may be entitled to benefits.
-The payments are calculated from the first day you file, so file promptly.
-Visit www.dol.state.ga.us/ for more information.
+Payments are calculated from the first day you file, so file promptly.
+Visit https://dol.georgia.gov/ for more information.